RISE Sleep Tracker

 Below, we’ll dive into how long melatonin lasts and how long it takes to kick in.
 Plus, we’ll share how the RISE app can help you increase your melatonin levels without popping a single pill.

 "Supplemental melatonin tends to last between four and eight hours, but this number can vary widely.
-The type of supplement you take, the dose, and even your age can all make a difference to how long melatonin stays in your system.”
+The type of supplement you take, the dose, and even your age can all make a difference to how long melatonin stays in your system,” says Dr. Chester Wu, who is double board certified in Psychiatry and Sleep Medicine, and provides sleep medicine services, medication management, and psychotherapy to adults at his private sleep medicine and psychiatry practice.

 How Long Does Melatonin Stay in Your System?